-Screen and diagnose language & literacy disorders-with just one test kit.
+Screen and diagnose oral and written language disorders-including dyslexia-with just one test kit!

 "TILLS is the most comprehensive assessment I've used in the 20 years I've been a school-based speech-language pathologist."

 -Sue Torney, M.A., CCC-SLP, speech-language pathologist